muckamuck/lambda-tool/README.md

-service=            [OPTIONAL true or false to create API gateway for lambda] snsTopicARN=        [OPTIONAL an ARN of an SNS topic to create subscription] trustedService=     [OPTIONAL an ID of AWS service to be trusted - e.g.: cognito-idp.amazonaws.com]
+service=            [OPTIONAL true or false to create API gateway for lambda] snsTopicARN=        [OPTIONAL an ARN of an SNS topic to create subscription] trustedService=     [OPTIONAL an ID of AWS service to be trusted - e.g.: cognito-idp.amazonaws.com] whitelist=          [OPTIONAL a CSV list of acceptable CIDR blocks for a servicee.g.: 192.168.1.0/24]
 ```

 The ```new``` command makes a best effort to fill in the blanks in the ```config.ini``` file.
 If there is no default VPC this attempt